Lisa A. Pierson, DVM

 Keep in mind that I am no more privy to the inner workings of any of these companies than the reader.
 I am at the mercy of what they put on their websites or provide verbally – just like all of you are.

 One ingredient that has caught my attention lately is carrageenan.
 If one does a PubMed search of carrageenan, they will find many references to “carrageenan-induced inflammation” which is very disturbing in light of how common IBD (inflammatory bowel disease) is in cats.
 Please see this link to an interesting study showing carrageenan to be an inflammatory mediator in human intestinal cells.

-Unfortunately, ~80% of the commercial canned products contain carrageenan.
+Unfortunately, many commercial canned products contain carrageenan.
 If your cat has chronic diarrhea or vomiting, I suggest trying to find a food without this ingredient listed but just know that your choices will be limited.

 Raw Meat and Bones – “Balanced” Diets